Do Go On - 400 - The Millennium Dome Heist

 Not at all.

-So it doesn't make a lot of sense, but it's a beautiful act
+So it doesn't make a lot of sense, but it's a beautiful act of passive aggression.

-which is pretty amazing.
+and it foiled a robbery, which is pretty amazing.

 So the gang abandoned the plan.

-They set off small explosives.
+They set off small explosive.

 Do you think stealing is passive aggressive?